Updated May 9, 2023

-Step 3: Complete the formula by entering the closing parenthesis and press the Enter key.
+Step 3: Complete the formula by entering the closing parenthesis and pressing the Enter key.
 You’ll see the multiplication of three numbers as an output under cell B2.

 Example #2 – Difference Between PRODUCT and General Multiplication

 We can see some blank cells between the numbers in column A. We do use an asterisk (“*”).

-Step 1: In cell B2, try to do multiplication of all the cells with each other (including blank cells) with the help of multiplication operator, a.k.a. asterisk (“*”).
+Step 1: In cell B2, try to do multiplication of all the cells with each other (including blank cells) with the help of the multiplication operator, a.k.a. asterisk (“*”).

 Step 2: Press the Enter Key to see the output.
 You’ll get Zero under cell B2 of the current working sheet.
 See the below screenshot for your reference.

-This is because if we left the cell empty, the multiplication operator considers the value as zero for that cell and multiplies it with other numbers, which ultimately gives zero as output.
+If we leave the cell empty, the multiplication operator considers the value zero for that cell and multiplies it with other numbers, ultimately giving zero as output.

 Step 4: Press the Enter key to see the output of this formula under cell B3.
-You’ll see an output as shown below.
+You’ll see a work as shown below.

-This is because the PRODUCT function ignores the cells with blanks, texts, or non-numeric data and gives product/multiplication of those cells with numeric data in them.
+This is because the PRODUCT function ignores the cells with blanks, texts, or non-numeric data and gives the product/multiplication of those cells with numeric data.

 Example #3 – PRODUCT Function in Combination with SUM Function

-We also can use the PRODUCT function in combination with different mathematical/trigonometric functions.
+We can also use the PRODUCT function with different mathematical/trigonometric functions.
 Let’s see how the SUM function can be used within the PRODUCT function.
-Suppose we are having two offices across the city and employees are working on both offices altogether with some work from home facility available for them.
+Suppose we have two offices across the city and employees are working in both offices altogether with some work-from-home facility available.

-We wanted to check the product of hours an employee worked under office A & B (Sum of Office & Work From Home Hours).
-This can be done using the combination of function SUM and PRODUCT.
+We wanted to check the product of hours an employee worked under offices A & B (Sum of Office & Work From Home Hours).
+This can be done using the combination of the function SUM and PRODUCT.
 See the data below:

 Step 2: Now, use SUM(A2, B2) as a first argument under the PRODUCT function and SUM(C2, D2) as a second argument under the PRODUCT function.

 After using the PRODUCT, the Formula output is shown below.